Trekking in Nepal in the summer season

-You can expect the temperature to be hot in the lower elevations and warm at the higher altitude during the daytime.
+You can expect the temperature to be hot in the lower elevations and warm at a higher altitude during the daytime.
 There might be some snowfall in the higher mountains than during the summer, as it is much warmer, the snow quicker, which can make the trails wet, muddy, and slippery.
-Be cautious and trek safely.
+Therefore, be cautious and trek safely.
 When you come across wet stones/rocks, green or black rocks/trail, muddy trail, or roots of trees in the forest – assume it is slippery and trek carefully.
-You would be able to make most of the favorite trekking trails if you are an experienced hiker except for the less trodden treks such as Upper Dolpo Circuit or Upper Dolpo Traverse because deep snow will make it challenging to get through the passes that are above 5000 meters.
+You will make most of the favourite trekking trails if you are an experienced hiker except for the less trodden treks such as Upper Dolpo Circuit or Upper Dolpo Traverse because deep snow will make it challenging to get through the passes that are above 5000 meters.

-As usual – it pays to invest in proper equipment such as a suitable sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats to name a few essential gears to invest.
+As usual – it pays to invest in proper equipment such as a suitable sleeping bag, a couple of layers of fleece, the right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears to invest in.
 It is always better to have more than less.

 It is good to dress up in layers that you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.

-Benefits of Trekking in Nepal Himalaya during the summer.
+Benefits of Trekking in Nepal Himalayas during the summer.

-May/June is the summer season, and flowers are in bloom in the middle hills and high hills of Nepal.
-Rhododendron forests can be very colorful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few.
-The clouds begin to form in the later part of the day, and it can start raining in the lower altitude and snow in the higher elevations during late afternoon or evening.
+May/June is the summer season, and flowers are blooming in Nepal’s middle hills and high hills.
+Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few.
+However, the clouds begin to form in the latter part of the day, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoon or evening.
 This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.

-- The rain, hail, or snow can drop the Rhododendron petals in the higher altitude areas and make the forest floors bright and colorful.
+- The rain, hail, or snow can drop the Rhododendron petals in the higher altitude areas and make the forest floors bright and colourful.

 - Most of the lodges and restaurants will be open during the summer season.